Cyril Ponnamperuma: Biography

-Cyril Ponnamperuma was born in Sri Lanka on 16 October 1923.He received his early education at Piyarathana College in Dodanduwa, Galle and later enrolled at St. Aloysius' College, Galle.
-After completing his early education with flying colours at St. Aloysius' College, Galle and subsequently at St. Joseph's College, Colombo, Ponnamperuma proceeded to India and in 1948 obtained a Bachelor of Arts degree in philosophy from the University of Madras.
+Cyril Ponnamperuma was born in Sri Lanka on 16 October 1923.
+He received his early education at Piyarathana College in Dodanduwa, Galle and later enrolled at St. Aloysius' College, and subsequently St. Joseph's College, Colombo.
+In 1948, Ponnamperuma obtained a Bachelor of Arts degree in philosophy from the University of Madras.

-Later he moved to the United Kingdom and enrolled at Birkbeck, University of London, where he obtained a Bachelor of Science degree in chemistry in 1959.
+He obtained a Bachelor of Science degree in chemistry at Birkbeck, University of London in 1959.

-At the same time he had the opportunity to work with Professor J. D. Bernal, a pioneering scientist engaged in research on the origin of life.
-Afterwards he proceeded to the United States, where in 1962 he received a doctorate in chemistry from the University of California, Berkeley under the direction of the Nobel Laureate Melvin Calvin.
+During his studies at Birkbeck, he worked with Professor J. D. Bernal, on research about the origin of life.
+In 1962 he received a doctorate in chemistry from the University of California, Berkeley under the direction of the Nobel Laureate Melvin Calvin.

 In 1962, he was honoured with a National Academy of Sciences resident associateship with NASA at Ames Research Center.
-In 1963 he joined NASA's Exobiology Division and take over the helm of the Chemical Evolution Division.
+In 1963 he joined NASA's Exobiology Division as lead of the Chemical Evolution Division.
 He was selected as the principal investigator for analysis of lunar soil brought to Earth by Project Apollo.

-Thereafter, he was closely involved with NASA in the Viking and Voyager programmes and was offered membership in both the Space Science Advisory Council and Life Sciences Advisory Council of NASA.
+He was closely involved with NASA in the Viking and Voyager programmes and was offered membership in both the Space Science Advisory Council and Life Sciences Advisory Council of NASA.

 According to Arthur C. Clarke, "No other scientist of Sri Lankan origin was internationally known and respected as he was".
-He produced over 400 scientific publications and held a number of prestigious academic posts during his rather short lifespan.
+He produced over 400 scientific publications and held a number of prestigious academic posts.

 Cyril Ponnamperuma (1923-1994) of the Exobiology Division at NASA's Ames Research Center points out the simple laboratory equipment with which he artificially produced ATP, the source of energy for all forms of life.
 1963 photo.

-His studies focused mainly towards the origin of life, but only after he was selected for the analysis of the Moon dust in the 'Apollo Programme' his name and photo appeared on the cover-pages of world class newspapers and magazines such as Time and Newsweek.
+After he was selected for the analysis of the Moon dust in the 'Apollo Programme,' he was featured on the cover-pages of major publications like Time and Newsweek.

 The "Third World Academy of Sciences" (TWAS) based in Trieste, Italy, elected him as its vice president in 1989 and appointed him chairman of the International Network of Science Centres in selected developing Countries.
-He contributed immensely to the Third World Foundation of North America as its chairman.